 Item 6.
 Exhibits.

-Exhibit Number Description 31.1 Certification of the Principal Executive Officer, as required by Section 302 of the Sarbanes-Oxley Act of 2002.
+Exhibit Number Description 3.1 Restated Certificate of Incorporation of Registrant, (filed as Exhibit 3.1 to the Registrant's Current Report on Form 8-K as filed on May 7, 2014, and incorporated herein by reference).
+3.2 Amended and Restated Bylaws of the Registrant (filed as Exhibit 3.1 to the Registrant's Current Report on Form 8-K as filed on May 7, 2014, and incorporated herein by reference).
+31.1 Certification of the Principal Executive Officer, as required by Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of the Principal Financial and Accounting Officer, as required by Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of the Chief Executive Officer and Chief Financial Officer, as required by Section 906 of the Sarbanes-Oxley Act of 2002.
-101 The following financial information from this quarterly report on Form 10-Q for the fiscal quarter ended June 30, 2015 formatted in XBRL (eXtensible Business Reporting Language) and filed electronically herewith: (i) Balance Sheets as of June 30, 2015 and December 31, 2014; (ii) Statements of Operations and Comprehensive Income (Loss) for the three and six months ended June 30, 2015 and 2014; (iii) Statements of Cash Flows for the six months ended June 30, 2015 and 2014; and (iv) Notes to Financial Statements.
+101 The following financial information from this quarterly report on Form 10-Q for the fiscal quarter ended March 31, 2016 formatted in XBRL (eXtensible Business Reporting Language) and filed electronically herewith: (i) Balance Sheets as of March 31, 2016 and December 31, 2015; (ii) Statements of Operations and Comprehensive Income (Loss) for the three months ended March 31, 2016 and 2015; (iii) Statements of Cash Flows for the three months ended March 31, 2016 and 2015; and (iv) Notes to Financial Statements.
 The certification attached as Exhibit 32.1 that accompanies this quarterly report on Form 10-Q is not deemed filed with the Securities and Exchange Commission and is not to be incorporated by reference into any filing of Aldeyra Therapeutics, Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date of this quarterly report on Form 10-Q, irrespective of any general incorporation language contained in such filing.